saduasar/InfrastructureAsCode/terraform/README.md

 Amazon OpenSearch Service (Elasticsearch): Facilitates search and data analytics capabilities.

 By leveraging AWS native services, this setup ensures high availability, scalability, and ease of management, while Terraform ensures infrastructure consistency and repeatability.

+Project 2:
+EKS

+This project automates the provisioning of an Amazon EKS (Elastic Kubernetes Service) cluster using Terraform.
+The setup ensures a scalable, highly available, and secure Kubernetes environment on AWS.